The Missing Cross to Purity

 Barbados, and other plantations beyond the sea

-To all you that minister abroad in those parts, this is the word of the Lord to you all:
+To all you who minister abroad in those parts, this is the word of the Lord to you all:

 live in lowliness of mind, and meekness of spirit, and pureness of heart,

-and be examples in your lives, and chaste in your conversations,
+and be examples in your lives, and chaste in your conduct,

 in holiness of mind, that you may be a good savor